 On the Project menu, point to Filtered For, and then click Critical to see only the tasks in the critical path.

 Scroll down to the latest task on the critical path.
-In our example, this is Task 23, “Document system requirements,” which is scheduled to end on November 2, 2005.
+In our example, this is Task 25, “Develop Server Support Infrastructure,” which is scheduled to end on March 9th.
 If any task on the critical path is delayed, the project finish date will change.
 Now, how can you force Project to notify you of this change?